-5.1 On 30 November 2021, the Authority held £17.050m of external borrowing and had £16.769m temporarily invested.
-The Authority's future requirements for borrowing and investments can be considered by reviewing its balance sheet forecasts.
+5.1 On 14 December 2022, the Authority held £16.800m of external borrowing and had £17.335m temporarily invested.
+The Authority's future requirements for borrowing and investments can be considered by reviewing its balance sheet forecasts described in the following paragraphs.